mongodb/terraform-provider-mongodbatlas/website/docs/r/x509_authentication_database_user.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.

 -> **NOTE:** Before provider version 1.14.0, Self-managed X.509 Authentication was disabled for the project when this resource was deleted.
+From that version on, it is not disabled because the other users may want to continue using X.509.

 ## Example Usages